 Breast Cancer Clinical Trials and Research

-Participation in clinical trials offers patients like you a chance to receive a new treatment that might otherwise be unavailable and opens the door to a means of continuously improving the standard of care for breast cancer patients.
-Numerous studies are being conducted to examine breast cancer imaging, genetics, radiation, chemotherapy, surgery, prevention, and treatment disparities.
-Speak with your health care team if you have questions or interest regarding any of our current clinical trials.
+One way to get the latest treatment is to join a clinical trial.
+This may give you a chance to receive a new treatment that might otherwise be unavailable.
+It also helps us continue to improve the standard of care for breast cancer patients.
+Clinical trials study breast cancer imaging, genetics, radiation, chemotherapy, surgery, prevention, and treatment disparities.
+Speak with your health care team if you have questions or interest in any of our current clinical trials.

-Our physicians work closely with partners in the pharmaceutical industry as well as cooperative groups through the National Cancer Institute.
-You can learn more about clinical trials by visiting the websites of such NCI-related organizations such as Alliance for Clinical Trials in Oncology.
+Our doctors work closely with partners in the pharmaceutical industry.
+We also collaborate with other research groups through the National Cancer Institute (NCI).
+You can learn more about clinical trials by visiting the websites of NCI-related organizations.
+One good example is the Alliance for Clinical Trials in Oncology.

 What is a Clinical Trial?

 Clinical trials are research studies that test new ways to prevent, detect, diagnose, or treat diseases like breast cancer with the help of patients like you.
-Many standard therapies used in cancer treatment today began as drugs that were tested in clinical trials.
+Many standard therapies used in cancer treatment today began as drugs that were initially tested in clinical trials.
+At Mount Sinai, we are committed to providing the best, most advanced care options, and we offer a wide range of clinical trials for patients with all breast cancer stages, and sub-types.

-A clinical trial typically starts by testing a potential drug’s dosing, confirming its effectiveness, and looking for side effects; this is phase I. Next, the trial compares the new drug to a current therapy that is effective; this is phase II.
-Finally, the trial continues to test the effectiveness of the new drug with a larger group of patients; this is phase III.
-The National Cancer Institute (NCI) offers more detailed information about how clinical trials.
+A clinical trial typically starts by testing a potential drug’s safety and dosing on a small number of patients; this is phase I. Next, the trial tests the efficacy of the new drug and compares it to the current standard drug; this is phase II.
+Finally, a large group of patients are randomized and blinded to either the experimental drug or the standard drug and the outcomes are compared; this is phase III.
+The National Cancer Institute (NCI) offers more detailed information about new clinical trials.

 Why join a Clinical Trial?

-The decision to participate in a clinical trial is an important personal decision – and a voluntary one.
-A clinical trial may be appropriate for you depending on the purpose and phase of the trial.
-Before participating, you will need to give your informed consent and meet all the eligibility criteria for the clinical trial.
+Choosing to participate in a clinical trial is an important personal decision.
+It is also a voluntary one.
+You may not qualify for every clinical trial.
+It will depend on the purpose and phase of the trial.
+Before participating, you must meet all the eligibility criteria for the trial.
+You must also give your informed consent.
 Before deciding to join a clinical trial, consult with your doctor, your family members, or friends.
 Also, you can speak with the study research staff and ask questions about specific trials.

 How can I find a Breast Cancer Clinical Trial?

-Ask your doctor if you may be a candidate for a clinical trial and for suggestions about clinical trials that would be appropriate for your breast cancer treatment plan.
+Ask your doctor if you may be a candidate for a clinical trial.
 For a list of currently open breast cancer clinical trials, you can search for breast cancer clinical trials.